clintonbf/Clints-doc-project/docs/4-task3-copy-class.md

 ## Confirm the schedule

  It is important to verify that the block copy created the schedule you wanted _immediately after_ executing the copy.
- The copied classes will be open for registration; verifying will avoid embarrassment and angry customers.
+ The copied courses will be _open_ for registration; verifying will avoid embarrassment and angry customers.

 1. Navigate to the class schedules.
     1. Click on **Services and pricing**.